-- Park your car in the furthest parking spot and walk to your destination.
+- Park your car in the farthest parking spot and walk to where you’re going.

 - Use the stairs instead of the escalator or elevator.

-- Get off the bus or subway a few stops early and walk the rest of the way to where you’re going.
+- Get off the bus or subway a few stops early.
+Walk the rest of the way to where you’re going.

-- Make appointments in your planner or set reminders on your phone to remind yourself to take a 10-minute walking break.
+- Set reminders on your phone to remind yourself to take a 10-minute walking break.